Where to Find Us

 Renfrew County Parent Support Group for parents and caregivers of youth and young adults (ages 12-25) facing mental health or addiction challenges.
 First Tuesday of the month.
 Location: Renfrew

-This free drop-in parent support group for parents and caregivers of youth and young adults (ages 12-25) facing mental health or addiction challenges, is held on the first Tuesday of the month from 6:30pm to 8pm at myFM Centre (1 Ma Te Way Park Drive, Renfrew) inside the YWHO Renfrew County room on the 2nd Floor*.
-Peer-facilitated by two Pleo Family Peer Supporters.
-Offered by Pleo in partnership with Renfrew County Youth Wellness Hub and Addictions Treatment Service (ATS).
+This free drop-in peer support group for parents and caregivers of youth and young adults (ages 12-25) facing mental health or addiction challenges, is held on the first Tuesday of the month from 6:30pm to 8pm at myFM Centre (1 Ma Te Way Park Drive, Renfrew) inside the YWHO Renfrew County room on the 2nd Floor*.
+Co-facilitated by Pleo and the Renfrew County Youth Wellness Hub.
+Offered by Pleo in partnership with the Renfrew County Youth Wellness Hub and Addictions Treatment Service (ATS).
 Participants can drop-in as often as they like or need.
 Just drop-in to join.

 *Enter the myFM building through the rear parking lot doors and take the stairs to second floor.